5 Facts About the New York Stock Exchange

 Planning a visit to Wall Street and want to learn more about the New York Stock Exchange?
 Here are five NYSE facts you probably didn’t know before.

-1. The NYSE is the oldest stock exchange in the United States.
+In fact, the NYSE is the oldest stock exchange in the United States.
 It was founded when brokers signed the “Buttonwood Agreement” on May 17, 1792.

-4. Membership in the NYSE was $1.5 million in 1987, a record.
+4. Membership in the NYSE set a record in 1987.